Jai2500/The_Mandalorian/README.md

 In this work, I've created a terminal game which is very similar to Jetpack Joyride in concept.

 ### Philosophy
-I could have easily gotten away by making the objects and the game engine to just suit this game, however, I decided to take the approach of building as general of a game engine which included a **shape agnostic physics engine** that not only registers 99.9% of all collisions but also follows the *Separating Axis Theorem (SAT)* to find out the *Minimum Push Vector* for each collision. <br>
+I could have easily gotten away by making the objects and the game engine to just suit this game, however, I decided to take the approach of building as general of a game engine as I could which included a **shape agnostic physics engine** that not only registers 99.9% of all collisions but also follows the *Separating Axis Theorem (SAT)* to find out the *Minimum Push Vector* for each collision. <br>
-The physics engine also includes a parameterised **gravity**, **drag forces** and also **radial forces for the magnets**.
+The physics engine also includes a parameterised **gravity**, **drag forces** and **radial forces for the magnets**.
 A huge amount of detail was paid to even implement terminal velocity for the player objects.
-A complete acceleration and velocity is also implemented<br>
+A complete acceleration and velocity physics is also implemented<br>
 Moreover the object system was inspired from **Unreal Engine's Object Classification**.
 The classes were so defined to be as generalized as possible. <br>
 Some *shortcuts* were taken and the generalization was sacrificied so as to ensure that the program ran smoothly on the terminal screen.